 This one is VERY IMPORTANT!
 A long time ago, when I was about to ship off to boot camp, my recruiter told me, “Bootcamp won’t be easy, and there’s gonna be times when you think about giving up.
 Anytime you think it’s too f@#!in hard, or that you want to give up because you can’t handle it…just think of all the millions of men AND women who have done it before you…if millions of others could all do it, so can you.”

 Anytime I was feeling exhausted or bummed out, I just told myself, “Millions of others have done it already.
 SO CAN I!”

-Honestly, quitting tobacco was more of a challenge than boot camp or anything else I faced in the military.
-In the end, I was successful and a big part of it was because when I finally quit, I was mentally prepared.
+Honestly, quitting tobacco was more of a challenge than boot camp but In the end, I was successful and a big part of it was because when I finally quit, I was mentally prepared.
 Every time I got the craving and thought about packin a lip, I’d tell myself, “If millions of others defeated their addiction, then so can I!”